 “Her resistance, either through her effort to own her own land in America or in smaller acts like keeping her West African beliefs alive, taking care in her appearance and her home and the joy she took in meeting a fellow African in the 1930s, help to show who she was.”

-After learning about Redoshi, the last known survivor of the transatlantic slave trade, read about Queen Nzinga, the West African leader who fought of slave traders.
+After learning about Redoshi, read about Queen Nzinga, the West African leader who fought of slave traders.
 Then, learn about Yasuke, the African slave who became the first black samurai.